Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/README.md

 In this section of the course, you'll learn how to use Entity Framework Core (EF Core) to interact with a SQL database.
 EF Core is an object-relational mapper (ORM) that allows .NET developers to work with a database using .NET objects, eliminating the need to write most of the data-access code.

-## Installations

-Before you start work on the projects in this section, you need to complete all of the [installations](./chapters/book-2-installs.md).
-Once done, come back to this page and start on the first project.

 ## Projects

 | # | 🏕️ Creek River<br/><sub>(_EF Introduction_)</sub> | 📚 Loncotes Library<br/><sub>(_Data Transfer Objects_)</sub> | 🧁 Tiny Treats<br/><sub>(_Authentication_)</sub> | 🧪 TestTubes<br/><sub>(_Integration Testing_)</sub> |